Dosage Form: tablet

 Thyroid function tests should be monitored periodically during therapy.
 Once clinical evidence of hyperthyroidism has resolved, the finding of a rising serum TSH indicates that a lower maintenance dose of Methimazole should be employed.

-Due to potential inhibition of vitamin K activity by Methimazole, the activity of oral anticoagulants (e.g., warfarin) may be increased; additional monitoring of PT/INR should be considered, especially before surgical procedures.
+Due to potential inhibition of vitamin K activity by Methimazole, the activity of oral anticoagulants (e.g., warfarin) may be increased; additional monitoring of PT/INR should be considered, especially before surgical procedures.ß−Adrenergic Blocking Agents

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-In a 2 year study, rats were given Methimazole at doses of 0.5, 3, and 18 mg/kg/day.
+In a 2 year study, rats were given Methimazole at doses of 0.5 mg/kg/day, 3 mg/kg/day and 18 mg/kg/day.
 These doses were 0.3, 2, and 12 times the 15 mg/day maximum human maintenance dose (when calculated on the basis of surface area).
 Thyroid hyperplasia, adenoma, and carcinoma developed in rats at the two higher doses.
 The clinical significance of these findings is unclear.

-Due to the rare occurrence of congenital malformations associated with Methimazole use, it may be appropriate to use other agents in pregnant women requiring treatment for hyperthyroidism, particularly in the first trimester of pregnancy (during organogenesis).
+Due to the rare occurrence of congenital malformations associated with Methimazole use, it may be appropriate to use an alternative anti-thyroid medication in pregnant women requiring treatment for hyperthyroidism particularly in the first trimester of pregnancy during organogenesis.

 Major adverse reactions (which occur with much less frequency than the minor adverse reactions) include inhibition of myelopoieses (agranulocytosis, granulocytopenia, thrombocytopenia, and aplastic anemia), drug fever, a lupus-like syndrome, insulin autoimmune syndrome (which can result in hypoglycemic coma), hepatitis (jaundice may persist for several weeks after discontinuation of the drug), periarteritis, and hypoprothrombinemia.
 Nephritis occurs very rarely.